alfidhadiat/masterProject/README.md

 All correlations between each topic amount and classifier are then printed.
 These prints are the results of this particular correlation.

 ### Feature Importance - Topic Coherence Correlation

+To get the feature importance correlations, several scripts must be run.
+For each topic model, there is a separate "analysis" folder. navigate to each folder (i.e. "lda_analysis", "bert_analysis") and run all Python scripts beginning with "featcoh".
+To do so, go to the topic model analysis directory and run the following line:

+- python featcoh_\[tm\]_\[c\].py

+where "tm" refers to "bertopic" or "lda", and "c" refers to either "dt" or "logreg".
+The results of the analyses are placed on CSV files in a folder marked as "feature_importances".

+Once all four feature importance scores have been calculated, return to the "analysis_scripts" folder.
+There, run the following line:

+- python feat_coh_analyser.py

+This file prints out the correlations between each topic score for a 100-topic model and the classifier's corresponding feature importance score.